-Cookies are a form of short term memory in the context of the world wide web, and are stored in an online user’s browser to enable a particular site to remember small pieces of information concerning a user’s website or page visits.
-Cookies are widely used to make the online web experience more personal for users, as this saved data can allow for consumers navigating online websites to experience a greater level of convenience.
+Cookies are a form of short-term memory in the context of the world wide web, and are stored in an online user’s browser to enable a particular site to remember small pieces of information concerning a user’s website or page visits.
+Cookies are widely used to make the online web experience more personal for users, as this saved data allows consumers to navigate online websites with a greater level of convenience.
 For instance, cookies can be used to save login information on a particular website so that a user does not have to enter such information every time they log on.

-How do websites who interact with EU consumers comply with the Cookie Law?
+How do websites that interact with EU consumers comply with the Cookie Law?

 When interacting with users online, the Cookie Law requires the following 4 actions of website owners when collecting cookies from users online: